rustic style kitchen

 A farmhouse-style sink is a must in a rustic kitchen.
 While these sinks come in various materials, a copper sink that will patina with age will really be a feature.
 Other material options include soapstone, marble, or black granite.

-The fixtures on the sink should be hand-crafted to match the rusticness.
+The sink fixtures should be hand-crafted to match the rusticness.
 However, they do not need to match the hardware on the cabinets.

 Stainless steel appliances are possible in this type of kitchen.
-By surrounding modern-looking appliances with rustic countertops and cabinetry, the overall theme will still be rustic.
+However, the overall theme will still be rustic, as modern-looking appliances will be surrounded by rustic countertops and cabinetry.

-For a less modern appearance, retro-looking appliances will do the job.
-Some manufacturers are making appliance that look like they are from the 1950’s but have all of the updated technology.
+Retro-looking appliances will do the job for a less modern appearance.
+Some manufacturers are making appliances that look like they are from the 1950s but have all of the updated technology.

-Built-in cabinetry with glass doors that showcase vintage dishes, glassware, and other kitchen necessities is also gaining in popularity.
+Built-in cabinetry with glass doors that showcase vintage dishes, glassware, and other kitchen necessities is also becoming more popular.

 A rustic-style kitchen is warm and inviting, using materials in their natural form.
 Homeowners should choose kitchen cabinets that reflect this natural design.